kmaterna/elastic_stresses_py/README.md

 * **WC Format:** For catalogs using Wells and Coppersmith (1994)
     * "Source_WC: strike rake dip magnitude faulting_type lon lat depth_km"
 * **FM Format:** For focal mechanisms
     * "Source_FM: strike rake dip lon lat depth_km magnitude"
-* **MT Format:** * For full moment tensors, although only double-couple part works right now
-    * "Source_MT: Mrr Mtt Mpp Mrt Mrp Mtp strike rake dip lon lat depth_km"
 * **Horizontal Profile Format:** Specify an orientation and compute stresses on that plane/orientation over an area.
 Like a horizontal cross-section.
     * "Receiver_Horizontal_Profile: depth_km strike dip rake centerlon centerlat length_km width_km inc_km"
 * **Mogi Source Format:** Specify a location, depth in km, and volume change in meters^3.  **Only implemented for displacement at the moment**, not stresses and strains.